Par For Cinderella Excerpt

 “My pleasure.”

 “What happened?”
-Davis felt for a pulse.
+Davis automatically felt for a pulse.

 “One minute she was balanced on the gunwale of her boat, the next she was in the water.
-I didn’t see her hit her head, but the goose egg on her forehead says different.
+I didn’t see her hit her head, but the goose egg on her forehead says differently.
 She came to a few minutes ago, then went out again.”

 The doctor’s frown said not good.
 He gently lifted each eyelid and flashed his light in her eye.
 The pupils looked dilated, even to Aidan.